stedn/lisens-index/README.md

 # icense-index
-a list of individuals with adopting an Icense
+a list of individuals adopting an Icense